Fate101/CraftCord-Connect/README.md

 - `debug`: Enable detailed logging for troubleshooting
 - `system-events`: Configure which system events to notify about
 - `ignored-messages`: Regex patterns for messages to ignore
+- `relay-links-and-media`: If true, links, image attachments, and stickers from Discord will be relayed to Minecraft as clickable buttons (e.g., [Link], [Image Link], [File Link]) or notices.
+If false, these will not be relayed.

 ### User Settings
 - `default-receive`: Default setting for receiving Discord messages